sonata-project/SonataNotificationBundle/docs/reference/api.rst

 Setup
 -----

+API is only available with ``sonata.notification.backend.doctrine`` as notification backend.

 If you wish to use it, you must first follow the installation instructions of both bundles:

 * `FOSRestBundle <https://github.com/FriendsOfSymfony/FOSRestBundle>`_